The Importance of Internal Cooking Temperatures

 Do you send it back?
 (That's a question for another post)

 Most home cooks have learned to cook using time and external temperature as our guide.
-It's easy and so what if the meat is a little overcooked.
+It's easy, and so what if the meat is a little overcooked?
 How many of you purposely-under-cooked meat, knowing you can throw it back on the heat?

-Or have overcooked it using the excuse, "I want to make sure it's safe"?
+Or have you overcooked it using the excuse, "I want to make sure it's safe"?
 I know I have.

 Taking The Guesswork Out